 MBLB Committee for Diversity, Equity and Inclusion

-MBLB’s Diversity, Equity & Inclusion Committee members include Members Alan Brackett, Mike Parks and Dan Sullivan, associates Ava Wolf and Katie Briuglio, and Human Resources Director, Linda Castanza.
+MBLB’s Diversity, Equity & Inclusion Committee members include Members Alan Brackett and Mike Parks, associates Ava Wolf and Katie Briuglio, and Human Resources Director, Linda Castanza.
 We are partnering with the Black Law Students Association and other law schools across the country to assist us in expanding our Law Clerk program for law students during both the school year and the summer, with an emphasis on candidates of diverse backgrounds.

 Linda Castanza participated in the 6th Annual Diversity & Inclusion Summit presented by the Louisiana Society for Human Resources, an affiliate of the Society for Human Resource Management (SHRM).
 The Summit brought together human resource professionals, diversity practitioners, legal professionals and business, civic and community leaders from across the state to foster the discussion and action around Diversity, Equity & Inclusion in business.

 The Leadership Council on Legal Diversity